 While Norwegian songs are the primary focus of the Chorus, sacred and secular songs are included in its repertoire.

 The Yellow Boat

 Presented by the Stoughton Center for the Performing Arts, The Yellow Boat is based on the true story of David and Sonja Saar's son, Benjamin, who was born with congenital hemophilia, and died in 1987 at the age of 8 of AIDS related complications.
 A uniquely gifted visual artist, Benjamin's buoyant imagination transformed his physical and emotional pain into a blaze of colors and shapes in his fanciful drawings and paintings.

 A Scandinavian folksong tells of three little boats: "One was blue, one was red, and one was yellow as the sun.
 They sailed far out to sea.
 The blue one returned to the harbor.
 The red one sailed home too.
 But the yellow boat sailed up to the sun."
 Benjamin always concluded his bedtime ritual by saying, "Mom, you can be the red boat or the blue boat, but I am the yellow boat.”

 Recommended for children ages 8 and older, parents, families and adults.

 Stoughton Village Players Theater

 Lena Takes the Cake (Lena Tar Kaken) or Man with the Saggin' Tattoo

-This year’s show is all about the Stoughton Bake-off competition which had been won by Ole’s Aunt Hilda so many times that they cancelled it.
+The 2018 show was all about the Stoughton Bake-off competition which had been won by Ole’s Aunt Hilda so many times that they cancelled it.
 Now that she has passed away, all the townspeople are searching for her winning recipe... in all the wrong places.
 Further complications enter from Stoughton’s crack team of investigative reporters looking for a scoop on a big secret that will make a big splash in town.
 You can expect ridiculous, not-too-bright characters, unbelievable plot twists and lots of joking about Stoughton and Norwegians.